CoFlows/CoFlows-Covid19/README.md

 The reason we are uniting data from these three sources is because:
 * [ncov2019.live](https://ncov2019.live/data) has up-to-date data but no history and certain data points are questionable since this is an automated scraping service from multiple sources.
 * [ULKLC GitHub repo](https://github.com/ulklc/covid19-timeseries) has complete country data which updates quicker than the [JHU GitHub repo](https://github.com/CSSEGISandData/COVID-19).
-* [JHU GitHub repo](https://github.com/CSSEGISandData/COVID-19) appears to be the most followed dataset but is quite slow in terms of updating their data.
-Their naming convention also changes quite often.
+* [JHU GitHub repo](https://github.com/CSSEGISandData/COVID-19) appears to be the most followed but only updates daily and the naming conventions have historically been inconsistent which makes working with this dataset potentially difficult.

 ## Visuals
 The COVID19 project has two ways of visualizing the dataset within this code base.
 One is through **CoFlows CE** internal UI and the second is a Plotly/Dash visual.